Welcome to today's edition of the Rush 24-7 podcast.

 Medics say that 15 people went to area hospitals with minor injuries.

-Eight students were taken to Carolina's medical center, six students taken to a different hospital.
+Eight students were taken to Carolina's medical center.

 The bus just crashed into a house.

-I got bleeding children, I got broken bones.
+I got broken bones.

-She told the operator before yelling to the student, yo, get out of the street, baby, get out, get out of the street, get out of the street.
+She told the operator before yelling to the student, yo, get out of the street, baby.

 All that to avoid a cat.

-Think the woman was thinking Harambe when the cat ran in front of her bus.
+I think the woman was thinking Harambe when the cat ran in front of her bus.

-Oh no, I can't kill.
+Oh, no, I can't kill.

 Anyway, and there are criminal charges being pursued.